rosetta-code/rosetta-doc/readme.md

     `make.bat` and `Makefile` = Configuration files to build this documentation.

+`pyproject.toml`, `.gitignore`, `.prettierignore`, and `.readthedocs.yaml` = Additional configurations for Git, Prettier (code auto-reformatting), and ReadTheDocs (web provider for the live version of this documentation).

+`requirements.txt` and `environment.yml` = Packages to recreate the development environment for this documentation using Pip and Conda respectively.

 ## Building the document

 To render the Sphinx document as HTML files, run the command below.